 We can also arrange a personal meeting to examine the equipment to be tested & discuss specific requirements for more complex EUTs.
 Please let us know with your message if this is required.

-In the EMC customer sheet, there is a section regarding performance criteria of the product.
+This requirement can be found within the EMC Customer Sheet.
 When testing for immunity, which is the ability of equipment to continue functioning correctly in the presence of electromagnetic interference, some tests will use continous waves & others will involve very short bursts.
 Depending on the type of immunity to which you are testing, a wide range of tests are available.
 If testing to commercial standards for the EU, the product must comply with one of the following generalised performance criteria:

 Performance Criterion A: